bremers/bremers.github.io/_news/announcement_19.md

 inline: true
 ---

-Excited that two posters got accepted into ACM CUI (conversational user interfaces).
+Excited that two posters got accepted into ACM CUI (conversational user interfaces): our [analysis of social discomfort in shared car trips](https://bremers.github.io/papers/Bremers2024Designing.pdf), and a preliminary study on situated conversational interfaces for task guidance.
 I will present our work in Luxembourg in July!